-Destruction of PFAS and Organic Co-Contaminants in Water and Soil Present in Investigation-Derived Waste at DoD Sites Using Novel Adsorbent and Ultrasound
+Destruction of PFAS and Organic Co-Occurring Chemicals in Water and Soil Present in Investigation-Derived Waste Using Novel Adsorbent and Ultrasound

 Hui (Lisa) Yu | Amriton LLC

-(i) Removal of PFAS and co-contaminants from contaminated groundwater using a novel, low cost adsorbent,
+- Remove PFAS and co-occurring chemicals from impacted groundwater using a novel, low cost adsorbent.

-(iii) Destroy PFAS and other co-contaminants in the regenerant solution and those sorbed on soil using ultrasound in one reactor.
+- Destroy PFAS and other co-occurring chemicals in the desorption solution and those sorbed on soil using ultrasound in one reactor.

 In batch system, the novel polymer adsorbent efficiently removed PFAS from the groundwater and soil mixture; final concentrations ranged from non-detect to less than 40 parts-per-trillion (ppt).
 The adsorbent also removed trichloroethene and tetrachloroethene from water in the presence of PFAS; PFAS removal was not adversely affected by the presence of CVOCs.
 The adsorption of PFAS from groundwater was very fast, and equilibrium was reached in approximately five minutes.